 Across all the industry reports about corporate learning and development, one fact always comes through loud and clear: training professionals are overworked and under-resourced.
 In our annual state of the industry reports, we consistently find that the average internal corporate training team consisted of 1-3 people while serving hundreds to thousands of learners.

 When you are a small team with a big mission, you need to make smart choices about which projects to take on and how to manage your available resources to execute on them.
-For many L&D leaders, that means knowing when to build your in-house team and when to partner with a training vendor.
+For many L&D leaders, that means knowing when to build your in-house team and when to partner with and hire a training vendor.

 In this blog post, we’ll dive into how to know when to hire a training vendor, the different types of vendors available to help your team, and tips for choosing the right vendor for your learning and development department.